YourVedas/yourvedas.com/docs/library/bhagavad-gita/the-bhagavad-gita/index.md

 The Gita is a doctrine of universal truth.
 Its message is universal, sublime, and non-sectarian although it is a part of the scriptural trinity of Sanaatana Dharma, commonly known as Hinduism.
 The Gita is very easy to understand in any language for a mature mind.
 A repeated reading with faith will reveal all the sublime ideas contained in it.
 A few abstruse statements are interspersed here and there but they have no direct bearing on practical issues or the central theme of Gita.
 The Gita deals with the most sacred metaphysical science.
 It imparts the knowledge of the Self and answers two universal questions: Who am I, and how can I lead a happy and peaceful life in this world of dualities.
 It is a book of yoga, the moral and spiritual growth, for mankind based on the cardinal principles of Hindu religion.

-The message of Gita came to humanity because of Arjunaâ€™s unwillingness to do his duty as a warrior, because fighting involved destruction and killing.
+The message of Gita came to humanity because of Arjuna's unwillingness to do his duty as a warrior, because fighting involved destruction and killing.
 Nonviolence or Ahimsa is one of the most fundamental tenets of Hinduism.
 All lives, human or non-human, are sacred.
 This immortal discourse between the Supreme Lord, Krishna, and His devotee-friend, Arjuna, occurs not in a temple, a secluded forest, or on a mountain top but on a battlefield on the eve of a war and is recorded in the great epic, Mahaabhaarata.
 In Gita Lord Krishna advises Arjuna to get up and fight.
 This may create a misunderstanding of the principles of Ahimsa if the background of the war of Mahaabhaarata is not kept in mind.
 Therefore, a brief historical description is in order.

 In ancient times there was a king who had two sons, Dhritaraashtra and Paandu.
 The former was born blind, therefore, Paandu inherited the kingdom.
 Paandu had five sons.
 They were called the Paandavs.
 Dhritaraashtra had one hundred sons.
 They were called the Kauravs.
 Duryodhana was the eldest of the Kauravs.

 After the death of king Paandu the Paandavs became the lawful king.
 Duryodhana was a very jealous person.
 He also wanted the kingdom.
 The kingdom was divided into two halves between the Paandavs and the Kauravs .
 Duryodhana was not satisfied with his share of the kingdom.
 He wanted the entire kingdom for himself.
 He unsuccessfully planned several foul plays to kill the Paandavs and take away their kingdom.
 He unlawfully took possession of the entire kingdom of the Paandavs and refused to give back even an acre of land without a war.
 All mediation by Lord Krishna and others failed.
 The big war of Mahaabhaarata was thus inevitable.
 The Paandavs were unwilling participants.
 They had only two choices: Fight for their right as a matter of duty or run away from war and accept defeat in the name of peace and nonviolence.
 Arjuna, one of the five Paandava brothers, faced the dilemma in the battlefield whether to fight or run away from war for the sake of peace.

-Arjunaâ€™s dilemma is, in reality, the universal dilemma.
+Arjuna's dilemma is, in reality, the universal dilemma.
 Every human being faces dilemmas, big and small, in their everyday life when performing their duties.
-Arjunaâ€™s dilemma was the biggest of all.
+Arjuna's dilemma was the biggest of all.
 He had to make a choice between fighting the war and killing his most revered guru, very dear friends, close relatives, and many innocent warriors or running away from the battlefield for the sake of preserving the peace and nonviolence.
 The entire seven hundred verses of the Gita is a discourse between Lord Krishna and the confused Arjuna on the battlefield of Kurukshetra near New Delhi, India, in about 3,100 years BCE.
 This discourse was narrated to the blind king, Dhritaraashtr, by his charioteer, Sanjaya, as an eyewitness war report.

 The main objective of the Gita is to help people Â¾ struggling in the darkness of ignorance Â¾ cross the ocean of transmigration and reach the spiritual shore of liberation while living and working in the society.
-The central teaching of the Gita is the attainment of freedom or happiness from the bondage of life by doing oneâ€™s duty.
+The central teaching of the Gita is the attainment of freedom or happiness from the bondage of life by doing one's duty.
 Always remember the glory and greatness of the creator and do your duty efficiently without being attached to or affected by the results even if that duty may at times demand unavoidable violence.
 Some people neglect or give up their duty in life for the sake of a spiritual life while others excuse themselves from spiritual practices because they believe that they have no time.
-The Lordâ€™s message is to sanctify the entire living process itself.
+The Lord's message is to sanctify the entire living process itself.
 Whatever a person does or thinks ought to be done for the glory and satisfaction of the Maker.
 No effort or cost is necessary for this process.
 Do your duty as a service to the Lord and humanity and see God alone in everything in a spiritual frame of mind.
 In order to gain such a spiritual frame of mind, personal discipline, austerity, penance, good conduct, selfless service, yogic practices, meditation, worship, prayer, rituals, and study of scriptures, as well as the company of holy persons, pilgrimage, chanting of the holy names of God, and Self-inquiry are needed to purify the body, mind, and intellect.
 One must learn to give up lust, anger, greed, and establish mastery over the six senses (hearing, touch, sight, taste, smell, and mind) by the purified intellect.
 One should always remember that all works are done by the energy of nature and that he or she is not the doer but only an instrument.
 One must strive for excellence in all undertakings but maintain equanimity in success and failure, gain and loss, and pain and pleasure.

-The ignorance of metaphysical knowledge is humanityâ€™s greatest predicament.
+The ignorance of metaphysical knowledge is humanity's greatest predicament.
 A scripture, being the voice of transcendence, cannot be translated.
 Language is incapable and translations are defective to clearly impart the knowledge of the Absolute.
 In this rendering, an attempt has been made to keep the style as close as possible to the original Sanskrit poetry and yet make it easy to read and understand.
 An attempt has been made to improve the clarity by adding words or phrases, within parenthesis, in the English translation of the verses.
 A glossary and index have been included.
 One hundred and thirty-three (133) key verses are printed in red for the convenience of beginners.
 We suggest all our readers to ponder, contemplate, and act upon these red key verses.
 The beginners and the busy executives should first read and understand the meaning of these key verses before delving deep into the bottomless ocean of transcendental knowledge of the Gita.

 According to the scriptures no sin, however heinous, can affect the one who reads, ponders, and practices the teachings of Gita any more than water affects the lotus leaf.
 The Lord Himself resides where Gita is kept, read, chanted, or taught.
 The Gita is the knowledge Supreme and the sound embodiment of the Absolute and the Eternal.
 The one who reads, ponders, and practices the teachings of Gita with faith and devotion will attain Moksha (or Nirvana) by the grace of God.

 This book is dedicated to my Sadguru, His Holiness Swami Chidanandji (Muniji) Maharaj and all other gurus whose blessings, grace, and teachings have been invaluable.
 It is offered to the greatest guru, Lord Krishna, with love and devotion.
 May the Lord accept it, and bless those who repeatedly read this with peace, happiness, and the true knowledge of the Self.

-## CHAPTER 1, ARJUNAâ€™S DILEMMA
+## CHAPTER 1, ARJUNA'S DILEMMA

 The war of Mahabharata has begun after all negotiations by Lord Krishna and others to avoid it failed.
 The blind King (Dhritarashtra) was never very sure about the victory of his sons (Kauravas) in spite of their superior army.
 Sage Vyasa, the author of Mahabharata, wanted to give the blind king the boon of eyesight so that the king could see the horrors of the war for which he was primarily responsible.
 But the king refused the offer.
 He did not want to see the horrors of the war; but preferred to get the war report through his charioteer, Sanjaya.
 Sage Vyasa granted the power of clairvoyance to Sanjaya.
 With this power Sanjaya could see, hear, and recall the events of the past, present, and the future.
 He was able to give an instant replay of the eye witness war report to the blind King sitting in the palace.

-Bhishma, the mightiest man and the commander-in-chief of the Kauravaâ€™s army, is disabled by Arjuna and is lying on deathbed in the battleground on the tenth day of the eighteen day war.
+Bhishma, the mightiest man and the commander-in-chief of the Kaurava's army, is disabled by Arjuna and is lying on deathbed in the battleground on the tenth day of the eighteen day war.
 Upon hearing this bad news from Sanjaya, the blind King looses all hopes for victory of his sons.
 Now the King wants to know the details of the war from the beginning, including how the mightiest man, and the commander-in-chief of his superior army Â¾ who had a boon of dying at his own will Â¾ was defeated in the battlefield.
 The teaching of the Gita begins with the inquiry of the blind King, after Sanjaya described how Bhishma was defeated, as follows:

 The King inquired: Sanjaya, please now tell me, in details, what did my people (the Kauravas) and the Pandavas do in the battlefield before the war started?
 (1.01)

-Sanjaya said: O King, After seeing the battle formation of the Pandavaâ€™s army, your son approached his guru and spoke these words: (1.02)
+Sanjaya said: O King, After seeing the battle formation of the Pandava's army, your son approached his guru and spoke these words: (1.02)

 O Master, behold this mighty army of the Pandavas, arranged in battle formation by your other talented disciple!
 There are many great warriors, valiant men, heroes, and mighty archers.
 (1.03-06)